gt10i/CutCopyPasteDELETE/README.md

-# CutCopyPaste DELETE
+# CutCopyPasteDELETE

-This extension adds Delete to the editor's right-click context menu.
+Adds "Delete" command to the editor's right-click context menu.

-As a long time user of Notepad.exe I am used to right clicking on text and deleting it.
-For some reason VS Code lacks the "Delete" command in the right-click context menu.
-This prompted me to create this extension.
+As a long time user of Notepad.exe I am used to right-clicking on text, and deleting it from the context menu.
+For some reason VS Code does not have the "Delete" command in the right-click context menu, so I made this.

-I added some extra features, such as trimming whitespace (more on that in the Extension Settings section below).
+This extension has some some extra features other than deleting selected text.
+Read more on that in the *Extension Settings* section below.

-I hope you will find this extension useful.
+I hope you will find it useful.

 ## Features